Using Retirement Funds to Buy a HomeIf you’re making a broker change, this is the time of year for your new plans.

 Keep pleasantries to a minimum and avoid giving anyone unnecessary personal info; in this era of online information, they already have the basics.

-Once you have control of the interview, you move on to the contract writing and the hiring process!
-Or go elsewhere.
+Once you control the interview, you can move on to contract writing and the hiring process—or go elsewhere.

-FYI: The following questions and links; draw heavily from an Inman post from 2019 but are updated by me to a post-Covid business and tech model.
+FYI: The following questions and links draw heavily from an Inman post from 2019, but I updated it to a post-COVID business and tech model.

 Ask 8 “Pre-Interview” Questions